awslabs/gluonts/docs/examples/extended_forecasting_tutorial/extended_tutorial.md

 # 5. Create your own model

 For creating our own forecast model we need to:

-- define the training and prediction network
+- Define the training and prediction network
-- define a new estimator that specifies any data processing and uses the networks
+- Define a new estimator that specifies any data processing and uses the networks

 The training and prediction networks can be arbitrarily complex but they should follow some basic rules:

 - Both should have a `hybrid_forward` method that defines what should happen when the network is called
 - The trainng network's `hybrid_forward` should return a **loss** based on the prediction and the true values
 - The prediction network's `hybrid_forward` should return the predictions

 The estimator should also follow some rules:

 - It should include a `create_transformation` method that defines all the possible feature transformations and how the data is split during training
 - It should include a `create_training_network` method that returns the training network configured with any necessary hyperparameters
 - It should include a `create_predictor` method that creates the prediction network, and returns a `Predictor` object